kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 Dimensionality is a tax on coherence.
 Every spatial dimension adds an entire axis of curvature, an entire set of second derivatives, and exponential growth of possible configurations requiring maintenance.
 The lowest-energy, lowest-dissipation state is 1D—a single axis with minimal curvature and trivial topology.
 Nature collapses toward this attractor whenever constraints permit: black hole horizons reduce to effectively 1D chiral modes (left-moving and right-moving excitations), neurons are functional 1D cables, DNA is a 1D tape with recursive compression, and optimal transport networks (rivers, vasculature, lightning) collapse to 1D filaments.
 The holographic principle—entropy scaling with area rather than volume—reflects that gravitational systems stop at $d_{\mathrm{eff}} = 2$ rather than continuing to $d = 1$, held there by geometric constraints.

 This reduction arises when the recursive curvature ($\beta$) sector dominates.
-The Schwarzschild metric shows this directly: proper radial distance diverges as
+The Schwarzschild metric—describing the spacetime geometry around spherically symmetric masses—shows this directly: proper radial distance diverges as

 $$
 ds_{r} = \frac{dr}{\sqrt{1 - r_s/r}},